urmajesty/urmajesty.github.io/_posts/2020-03-24-finally_understanding_fetch_and_promises.markdown

 That’s where Promises come to the rescue.
 Promises are a style of code the AJAX technique.
 Promises, promise that an operation will be completed and holds the promise of a resulting value for that operation.

 **Promise Analogy Alert!**  It’s like 2 friends, Promise and Operation, are in a grocery store checkout.
 When it’s time to pay, Operation realizes he forgot his wallet.
-So, his friend Promise agrees with the cashier, to let Operation leave with the groceries (render to the browser)  if the Promise stays there and promises the operation will return later with the payment (the data), thereby allowing Operation, to proceed to work as planned.
+So, his friend Promise agrees with the cashier, to let Operation leave with the groceries (render to the browser)  if  Promise stays there and promises the operation will return later with the payment (the data), thereby allowing Operation, to proceed to work as planned.

 ![](https://i.imgur.com/9lgfchS.gif)